tuleenalhaded/JackOfAllTrades/README.md

+# Jack of All Trades

-# Universal IoT Control Platform
+**The Universal IoT Control Platform**

+One app to control them all.
 A skeleton framework for companies to build customized device control interfaces without forcing consumers to download separate apps for every appliance.

 ## Core Concept
 - Single app for all IoT devices